Kruthika375/calculator/README.md

 # calculator
-Using Python Tkinter

-A Simple  GUI  Calculator
+A Simple  GUI  Calculator using Python's Tkinter library